Computing Equilibria in Games with Stochastic Action Sets: Additional Experiments

 \subsubsection{Experiment 1: Comparison with LP solver}

+In order to provide a suitable comparison between SI-MWU and Gurobi, we first construct the sequence-form representation~\citep{von1996efficient} of the GSAS, which encodes all possible action subsets in the game, and apply Gurobi's LP solver to this expanded form, recording the wallclock convergence time.
+For SI-MWU, we record the wallclock time of Algorithm \ref{alg:si_mwu} until we reach an iterate \(t\) such that \(\forall t' \in \{t, t+1, \dots, t+1000\}, \max_{\hat{a}_i,\hat{a}_i'} [\frac{1}{t'}\tilde{R}^{\mathsf{INT}}_{t',i}(\hat{a}_i\to \hat{a}_i')] \leq 0.01\).
+We repeat the experiment 20 times and show the average and range across all runs in \cref{fig:runtime_experiment}.
+As described in~\cref{sec:experiments}, with a 300 second time budget, Gurobi could solve a GSAS of size \(11 \times 11\), via an LP with 13313 variables and a linear constraint matrix of size \(13313 \times 13313\) with 126904320 nonzero entries, taking $\approx293$ seconds to solve on average.
+SI-MWU was able to obtain low SI-regret for much larger games ($1500\times 1500$) within the same time budget.

-In \cref{fig:runtime_experiment} we plot the wallclock runtime reported by Gurobi, and note that this does not include the time to construct the sequence form representation or the time to build the Gurobi model, which in practice is also slow for large games.
-This was done in order to demonstrate that SI-MWU scales better than Gurobi.
-We run SI-MWU with \(\eta_t = \sqrt{\frac{\log\lvert A_i\rvert(\lvert A_i\rvert-1)}{t}}\).
+Some additional remarks are in order.
+In \cref{fig:runtime_experiment}, we plot the \emph{wallclock} runtime reported by Gurobi, which does \emph{not} include the time to construct the sequence form representation or the time to build the Gurobi model, which in practice can also be slow for large games.
+In other words, SI-MWU significantly outperforms Gurobi, even without considering the additional preprocessing required for Gurobi.
+In line with our theoretical results, we run SI-MWU with \(\eta_t = \sqrt{\frac{\log\lvert A_i\rvert(\lvert A_i\rvert-1)}{t}}\).

-The sequence form linear program has \(2^n + n2^{n-1}+1\) many variables, and a constraint matrix with that many rows and columns, which quickly becomes infeasible to solve as observed.
+The sequence form linear program has \(2^n + n2^{n-1}+1\) many variables, and a constraint matrix with as many rows and columns, which quickly becomes infeasible to solve as observed.
 An interesting point that we observed in our experiments on Random GSAS is that SI-MWU often obtains very low SI-regret compared to the other games shown in~\cref{sec:experiments}.
-Nevertheless, we observe empirically that other GSAS games still scale well when solved by SI-MWU.
+Nevertheless, we observe empirically that SI-MWU still scales well when solving other GSAS games.